ZilchOS/bootstrap-from-tcc/README.md

 starting from a random trusted statically linked seed tcc (+ trusted kernel on trusted hardware, of course).

-~320 KB binary + ~2 GB of sources = a usable Linux userland to chroot into, usable for building much more serious stuff.
+~320 KB binary + gigs of sources = a usable Linux userland to chroot into, usable for building much more serious stuff.

 It's not a Linux distribution as it doesn't come with a kernel.